This browser is out of date.

 What is an insulin drip?

-An insulin drip goes through an intravenous line (IV).
-Insulin given through an IV gets into your body faster and brings down high blood sugars.
+An insulin drip means that insulin is given through an IV (intravenous).
+Insulin given this way gets into your body faster and brings down high blood sugars.

 Will I need to check my blood sugars or take insulin at home?

-Each person varies.
-Talk with your care team to learn what makes sense for you.
+This varies for each person.
+Talk with your care team about what makes sense for you.